 Centuries ago, before anybody had invented any sort of diving equipment, people used to explore the ocean by merely using a single breath of air and diving.
 Freediving has become increasingly popular lately, both as a recreational pursuit and as a competitive sport.
 Many scuba divers have even started engaging in freediving because they’ve realized the benefits of the activity.

-Should you go free-diving?
-Even if you are an active scuba diver, you should try freediving because it offers ample benefits for scuba divers.
-The benefits of freediving include:
+Even active scuba diver should try freediving because it offers ample benefits for scuba divers.
+Benefits include:

-- Freediving can teach scuba divers how to breathe better.
+- Freediving can teach divers how to breathe better.

 - Freediving can teach divers how to move better under the water.

 - Freediving equipment can help you add an edge of efficiency to your diving activities.

 If you’re wondering why anybody would want to free dive when they could use a tank to stay under the water longer, you need to learn more about the benefits of freediving.
 Read on to learn the similarities and differences between scuba diving and freediving.
 Then I’ll cover why you should consider freediving to improve your scuba diving capabilities.

 Scuba Diving vs. Freediving: Differences